-The CSSF is responsible for the prudential supervision of credit institutions, professionals of the financial sector, alternative investment fund managers, undertakings for collective investment, pension funds, SICARs, authorised securitisation undertakings, fiduciary-representatives having dealings with securitisation undertakings, regulated markets and their operators, multilateral trading facilities, payment institutions and electronic money institutions.
-It also supervises the securities markets, including their operators.
+The CSSF is the competent authority of the prudential supervision of credit institutions, professionals of the financial sectors, management companies, alternative investment fund managers, undertakings for collective investment, pension funds (SEPCAV and ASSEP), SICARs, authorised securitisation undertakings, fiduciary-representatives having dealings with a securitisation undertaking, regulated markets as well as their operators, multilateral trading facilities, payment institutions and electronic money institutions.

 Public oversight of the audit profession